 After the sunrise visit to Borobudur, we hired Dino and his driver (we never did find out the driver's name).
 We took the horse and buggy around the small village of Borobudur.
 It was the day of legislative elections, so many things were closed.
 But it made for a peaceful, quiet journey to the edges of the village.

+The smaller picture is the view from our hotel, as we ate breakfast on the open-air veranda.
 Almost 2 million cubic feet of stones were taken from neighboring rivers to build the monument.
 The stone was cut to size, transported to the site and laid without mortar.
 Knobs, indentations and dovetails were used to form joints between stones.

 A stupa is a symbol of enlightenment and is one of the most ancient icons of Buddhist art.
 Stupas are also the oldest and most prevalent forms of Buddhist architecture.
 More than just being examples of art and architecture, these holy monuments were designed with deep symbolism and sacred geometry.
 Filled with Buddhist relics, and other holy objects, stupas emanate blessings and peace.
 There are approximately 72 at Borobudur.